dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

       generated as part of the VMBuilder code generation.
 All the bytecode routines are at some offset to this global symbol.
       */
-      /* NOTE: enabling ltests.h modifies the global_State and breaks the assumptions abou the location of the dispatch table */ disp[i] = makeasmfunc(ravi_bytecode_offsets[i]);
+      /* NOTE: enabling ltests.h modifies the global_State and breaks the assumptions about the location of the dispatch table */ disp[i] = makeasmfunc(ravi_bytecode_offsets[i]);
     }
   }